divyesh099/Hackathon-Repo/Hackathon_242VMTR01589/README.md

 - "Nova, turn off WiFi"
 - "Nova, show me my IP address"
 - "Nova, open Task Manager"
+- "Nova, search for the prime minister of India"
+- "Nova, who is Bill Gates?"
+- "Nova, what is the capital of France?"

 ## Wake Word Detection
 Nova responds to the following wake phrases: